 It will take 45 minutes to an hour from start to end, but it also depends on the car and the level of modification.

 In most cars, actual removal and installation occur fairly quickly; Remove the panels and make sure that they do not tear off the edges.

 However, adding an amplifier will greatly improve your car’s audio.
-An amplifier will make your music very clear and crisp, as well as allowing the volume to be doubled without distortion.
+An amplifier will make your music very clear and crisp, as well as allow the volume to be doubled without distortion.